Your shopping cart is empty!

 - XXHigh density: 3.0% or 30 mg/ml nicotine, which equivalents to Very Strong Cigarettes.

-The nicotine density listed for e-liquid is the number of milligrams of nicotine per milliliter in the E-Liquid.
+The nicotine density recorded for e-liquid pertains to the amount of nicotine in milligrams for each milliliter in the e-juice.

 Different brands of cigarettes vary in terms of their nicotine content.
 Normally nicotine constitutes approximately 0.6-3.0% of dry weight of tobacco in a cigarette.
 Obviously a longer 100ml cigarette has more nicotine in it than a standard or king size 84ml cigarette.
 For the most part, though, here is, for example, the amount of nicotine that is in a typical 84ml tobacco cigarette:

-If you smoke Ultra Light cigarettes, like a Marlboro Ultra Light, for instance, there are approximately 0.5mg of nicotine in each cigarette, or 10mg of nicotine per pack (0.5mg x 20 cigarettes).
+If you smoke Ultra Light cigarettes, like a Marlboro Ultra Light, for example, the nicotine content in every cigarette has relatively 0.5mg, meaning each pack has 10mg total of nicotine (0.5mg multiplied by 20 cigarettes).

-The amount as well as the feeling of the nicotine absorbed by the body from electronic cigarette smoking depends on many factors, including the density of the nicotine in e-liquid, the electronic cigarette vaping quantity, the smoking frequency and timing, and the smoking inhaling respiration.
+The amount as well as the feeling of the nicotine the body absorbs from electronic cigarette smoking depends on many factors, including the density of the nicotine in e-liquid, the vaping quantity, the smoking frequency and timing, and the smoking inhaling respiration.

 Actually the nicotine in the E-Liquid can not be absorbed completely by the smoker.
-For instance, if you inhale 1 ml of E-Liquid which contains 24 mg of nicotine, that does not mean that you absorb all the 24 mg of nicotine.
-You may only absorb about 50-80% of the nicotine according to your personal smoking habit.
+For example, if you intake 1 ml of E-Liquid which contains 24 mg of nicotine, you will not necessarily absorb all 24 mg of the nicotine.
+You might only absorb about 50-80% of the nicotine according to your personal smoking habit.